09:00 Registration (with Coffee & Tea)

 Sandrine da Cruz (Leuven, Belgium) Uncovering mechanisms of axon/ neuromuscular junction maintenance and demise in ALS (30')

-Oxana Garritsen (Utrecht) Translatome based subcellular profiling of developing dopaminergic dendron bundles in the substantia nigra (15')
+Oxana Garritsen (Utrecht) Translatome-based subcellular profiling of developing dopaminergic dendron bundles in the substantia nigra (15')

 Vivienne Aline Bauer (Amsterdam) Investigating the regulatory role of the endoplasmic reticulum in axonal mRNA localization and translation (15')